EnriqueSPR/mushroom_classifier/README.md

-# Mushroom classifier (CNN)
+# Mushroom Recognition Classifier using CNNs

-The goal in this project is to train a CNN to classify pictures of mushrooms from around 1000 different species.
+The goal in this project is to train a CNN to classify pictures of mushrooms from around 1000 different popular mushroom species.

 ## Introduction: